trixi-framework/HOHQMesh.jl/docs/src/tutorials/create_edit_curves.md

 Each chain can be a combination of different curve types, e.g., a circular arc can connect to a spline.
 It also shows how to modify, remove, and add new pieces to an existing curve chain.
-In doing so, the `undo` and `redo` capabilities of the HQMTool are briefly discussed.
+The `undo` and `redo` capabilities of the interactive mesh tool are briefly discussed.
 The outer and inner boundary curves, background grid as well as the mesh will be visualized for quality inspection.